CarGurus, Inc. (NASDAQ:CARG) Shares Sold by Blair William & Co. IL

 Shares of NASDAQ CARG opened at $26.20 on Wednesday.
 CarGurus, Inc. has a 1 year low of $14.25 and a 1 year high of $36.54.
 The firm has a market cap of $3.06 billion, a price-to-earnings ratio of 45.17, a PEG ratio of 1.65 and a beta of 1.99.
 The stock’s 50-day simple moving average is $31.15 and its 200-day simple moving average is $26.70.

 A number of research analysts recently weighed in on the company.
-Jefferies Financial Group assumed coverage on CarGurus in a report on Friday, December 4th.
-They issued a “hold” rating and a $26.00 target price on the stock.
-Oppenheimer reiterated a “buy” rating and issued a $34.00 target price on shares of CarGurus in a report on Friday, November 6th.
-BTIG Research lifted their target price on CarGurus from $28.00 to $34.00 and gave the company a “buy” rating in a report on Monday, December 14th.
-They noted that the move was a valuation call.
-Needham & Company LLC restated a “hold” rating on shares of CarGurus in a research note on Friday, February 12th.
-Finally, Zacks Investment Research cut CarGurus from a “hold” rating to a “sell” rating in a research note on Wednesday, February 17th.
+Benchmark lifted their target price on CarGurus from $35.00 to $40.00 and gave the company a “buy” rating in a report on Friday, February 12th.
+Zacks Investment Research cut CarGurus from a “hold” rating to a “sell” rating in a report on Wednesday, February 17th.
+Needham & Company LLC reiterated a “hold” rating on shares of CarGurus in a report on Friday, February 12th.
+The Goldman Sachs Group boosted their price objective on CarGurus from $33.00 to $40.00 and gave the stock a “buy” rating in a research note on Monday, January 25th.
+Finally, DA Davidson cut CarGurus from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $35.00 to $33.00 in a research note on Friday, February 12th.
 One analyst has rated the stock with a sell rating, six have assigned a hold rating and six have issued a buy rating to the stock.
 CarGurus currently has an average rating of “Hold” and a consensus target price of $31.67.

 In related news, insider Thomas Michael Caputo sold 13,289 shares of the business’s stock in a transaction dated Tuesday, January 5th.
 The stock was sold at an average price of $32.02, for a total value of $425,513.78.
 Following the completion of the sale, the insider now directly owns 197,562 shares of the company’s stock, valued at $6,325,935.24.
 The sale was disclosed in a filing with the SEC, which can be accessed through this link.
 Also, CMO Sarah Amory Welch sold 2,500 shares of the business’s stock in a transaction dated Monday, December 14th.
 The shares were sold at an average price of $30.00, for a total value of $75,000.00.
 Following the completion of the sale, the chief marketing officer now directly owns 250,126 shares of the company’s stock, valued at $7,503,780.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 37,619 shares of company stock worth $1,160,934.
 Corporate insiders own 24.43% of the company’s stock.